Time to take the field—and our team—to a new level

 - Tufts baseball will be eligible to host the NESCAC Tournament and NCAA Regional championships.

 - The field can be used year-round and will enable the Jumbos to practice and compete even in inclement weather.

 - Tufts baseball will become even more attractive to the highest-caliber student-athletes.

 - The university will gain a multipurpose facility that can be used day and night by club sports, intramurals, other varsity teams, and local youth teams—thus benefitting the entire Tufts community.

-Coach Casey and his players are determined to take Tufts baseball to the next level.
-The Tufts Baseball Stadium project is a vital next step in getting there and honors Coach Casey in the process.
+It’s time to take Tufts baseball to the next level.
+Sol Gittleman Park is a vital next step in getting there.
 We can’t do it without you.
 Every member of the Jumbo family, and every donation—large or small—is crucial to the project’s success.
-Learn how you can support the Baseball Stadium project and honor Coach Casey.
-To learn more, contact Mark Adzigian, A88, senior associate director of development for athletics, at 617-627-0376 or firstname.lastname@example.org.
+Learn how you can support Sol Gittleman Park today!
+Contact Mark Adzigian, A88, director of development for athletics, at 617-627-0376 or firstname.lastname@example.org.

 Lineup of improvements:

 - An elevated press box